Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Data/IValidationResult.md

 #### Remarks

-This value has a public setter so it is possible to customize the message
-    in derived classes.

-    One should be careful and know what they are doing when overwriting an error message.
+This value has a public setter so it is possible to customize the message in derived classes.One should be careful and know what they are doing when overwriting an error message.